 You can aid your plants’ growth and deter pests by giving some attention to the placement of your crops.

 - Shade-loving plants like spinach and lettuce can be planted at the base of tall crops such as peas, beans, and corn.
 A classic companion group often used by Native American farmers is corn, beans, and squash.
-Pole beans find the corn stalks to be an excellent trellis for growing, and, in return, their nitrogen-rich roots fertilize the corn.
-On the ground beneath them, the broad-leafed squash plants work like mulch to keep weeds down and shade the soil.
+Pole beans find the corn stalks to be an excellent trellis for growing; in return, their nitrogen-rich roots fertilize the corn.
+The broad-leafed squash plants work like mulch on the ground beneath them to keep weeds down and shade the soil.

 - The Chemistry of Attraction: Plant companions can also be used to repel unwanted insects and attract helpful ones.
-Marigolds and nasturtiums are especially useful in the garden, as they repel Mexican bean beetle, squash bug, tomato hornworm, and whitefly and discourage nematodes, a destructive worm that lives in the soil.
-Lacy-flowered plants like dill and Queen Anne’s Lace can attract aphid-devouring ladybugs and lacewings and wasps that kill a number of destructive caterpillars.
+Marigolds and nasturtiums are especially useful in the garden, as they repel Mexican bean beetle, squash bug, tomato hornworm, and whitefly and discourage nematodes.
+This destructive worm lives in the soil.
+Lacy-flowered plants like dill and Queen Anne’s Lace can attract aphid-devouring ladybugs, lacewings, and wasps that kill several destructive caterpillars.

 Friends and Foes–Disease, Pests, and Helpful Insects

-Many gardeners fear that without chemical pesticides and herbicides, their gardens will be overrun and weakened or destroyed by weeds, insects, and disease.
+Many gardeners fear that without chemical pesticides and herbicides, their gardens will be overrun, weakened, or destroyed by weeds, insects, and disease.
 Many of these problems can be avoided by planning and careful gardening practices.

 More Ideas for Protecting Your Garden:

-- Pick fighters: When buying seed or plants, look for disease-resistant varieties.
+- Pick fighters: When buying seeds or plants, look for disease-resistant varieties.